BastLeblanc/aws-byod-immersion-day/labs/03_interactive_sql_queries/README.md

 You may create separate workgroups for different teams in your organisation.
-In this lab, we will create a workgroup for our Quicksight Users
+In this lab, we will create a workgroup for our QuickSight Users